Skip to navigation Skip to content

 1. Deep clean the oven

-We asked 1,000 Brits about their cleaning routines and ‘cleaning the oven’ was voted the second most hated chore, chosen by over a quarter (28%) of respondents.
-This task was only overtaken very closely by ironing and steam cleaning (29%).
+A recent survey asked 1,000 Brits about their cleaning routines and ‘cleaning the oven’ was voted the second most hated chore, chosen by over a quarter (28%) of respondents.

-With that said, it can be tempting to put off cleaning your oven until absolutely necessary, however not only will a dirty oven be less energy efficient, slowing down the cooking process, but built-up residue can also cause your food to taste unpleasant.
+We're all guilty of putting off this task until absolutely necessary, however, not only will a dirty oven be less energy efficient, slowing down the cooking process, but built-up residue can also cause your food to taste unpleasant.

 2. Clean the fridge before the big shop

-Cleaning your fridge can be a tiring task but there’s no better time to do it than before bringing in the big Christmas food shop.
-Take advantage of your sparse fridge and give it a thorough clean, removing any out-of-date products, crumbs and spills that can later cause mould and odours.
-You can also take this time to check that you’re storing any products that you put back correctly.
+Cleaning your fridge can be a tiring task but there’s no better time to do it than before that big Christmas food shop.
+Take advantage of your sparse fridge and give it a thorough clean, removing any out-of-date products, crumbs and spills that if left to fester can later cause nasty mould and odours.

-A little hoover of the fridge coils just once a year, especially if you have pets, will go a long way to keeping your fridge functioning efficiently.
-Don’t forget to turn the appliance off first before cleaning!
+A quick hoover of the fridge coils once a year - particularly if you have pets - will go a long way towards keeping your fridge running efficiently.
+Just remember to switch the appliance off before you start cleaning.

 3. Descale the kettle

-If you have quite a significant build-up of limescale in your kettle, try filling it with a 50/50 mixture of white wine vinegar and water to around a third of the kettle.
+If you have quite a significant build-up of limescale in your kettle, try filling it with a 50/50 mixture of white wine vinegar and water that fills about a third of the kettle.
 Boil it and let it soak for five minutes before draining the solution whilst scrubbing the inside.
 A few clean water boils afterwards should get rid of any remnants of vinegar and if not place a few lemons in to freshen everything up.

 4. Polish the silverware

-Make your dinner table that little bit more lavish this Christmas by providing cutlery shiny enough to fit a hotel.
-You don’t have to have a fancy set of dinnerware to do this, your everyday stainless steel cutlery will do just the trick.
+Make your dinner table feel that little bit more luxurious this Christmas by ensuring your cutlery shines like something from a hotel.
+You don't need a special set to achieve this - your everyday stainless steel cutlery will work perfectly.

-To make your cutlery and other serving utensils sparkle again, soak them in a solution of one part white vinegar and eight parts hot water for between 5-10 minutes.
-All that’s left to do next is rinse thoroughly and dry immediately with a lint-free cloth.
+To restore the sparkle to your cutlery and serving utensils, soak them in a solution of one part white vinegar to eight parts hot water for 5-10 minutes.
+Then simple rinse thoroughly and dry immediately with a lint-free cloth.

 What to clean during Christmas